james-l-online/Tuition-No-Worry-Project/README_ACR_AKS.md

 # Tuition No Worry — Final Demo Guide
-## (ACR + AKS + Public Postgres + tfstate Storage)
 This consolidated guide is tailored for our capstone project, where the main objective is to simulate a real-world DevOps workflow for deploying microservices on Azure Kubernetes Service (AKS).
-The application used in this guide is a simple Next.js app, serving as a stand-in to represent a typical microservice workload.
-The primary focus is not on the app's business logic, but on demonstrating the end-to-end DevOps process: provisioning Azure resources (AKS, Azure Container Registry, PostgreSQL Flexible Server), building and pushing container images, managing secrets securely, and deploying to AKS using Helm.
+The application used is a simple Next.js app, serving as a stand-in to represent a typical microservice workload.
+The primary focus is not on the app's business logic, but on demonstrating the end-to-end DevOps process: provisioning Azure resources (AKS, Azure Container Registry, PostgreSQL Flexible Server with a private endpoint), building and pushing container images, managing secrets securely, and deploying to AKS using Helm.
+The guide emphasizes secure practices by using a private endpoint for PostgreSQL—ensuring the database is only accessible from within the AKS cluster's VNet—and leveraging Azure Managed Identity for AKS to pull images from ACR, eliminating the need for admin credentials during deployment.

 In this demo we:
-- Set up the necessary Azure infrastructure for a microservices deployment.
+- Set up Azure infrastructure for a simulated microservices deployment, including a private PostgreSQL Flexible Server with a private endpoint accessible only from the AKS cluster's VNet.
-- Use Terraform to automate resource provisioning and state management.
+- Use Terraform to automate resource provisioning, state management, and secure network configuration.
-- Build and push Docker images to Azure Container Registry.
+- Build and push Docker images to Azure Container Registry (ACR).
-- Securely handle sensitive information such as database connection strings.
+- Securely handle sensitive information such as database connection strings, ensuring the database is not exposed to the public internet.
 - Deploy and manage application releases on AKS using Helm charts.
+- Use a user-assigned managed identity (UAMI) for AKS to securely pull images from ACR, eliminating the need for admin credentials.

 This hands-on walkthrough merges the essential Azure preflight steps with a streamlined demo flow, providing a practical foundation for understanding DevOps practices in a cloud-native environment.
 The approach is designed to help you gain experience with the tools and processes used in modern DevOps pipelines, rather than focusing on the specifics of the application itself.

 Key points:
-- This demo uses a public PostgreSQL Flexible Server for convenience.
-Use private endpoints in production.
+- This demo uses a **private PostgreSQL Flexible Server** with a private endpoint and Private DNS, ensuring the database is only accessible from within the AKS cluster's VNet.
+This simulates a production-grade, secure database setup.
+- **Managed identities** are used for AKS to pull images from ACR, eliminating the need for admin credentials and improving security by granting only the necessary permissions (AcrPull).
-- `tf-aks-storage` is used as a dedicated storage account (in its own resource group) to host Terraform state containers and store sensitive artifacts (secrets/connection strings).
-This keeps tfstate and secrets isolated from the main resource group.
+- The `tf-aks-storage` module provisions a dedicated storage account in a separate resource group for Terraform state and sensitive artifacts, isolating secrets and state from the main application resources.
 - All commands below are Bash.

 ---

 ## Goal

-Build the Next.js app image, push it to Azure Container Registry (ACR), and deploy to AKS using Helm.
-Provision a PostgreSQL Flexible Server (public-access for demo) and wire the app to it using a Kubernetes secret.
-Use `tf-aks-storage` to host Terraform state and put secret artifacts in a separate resource group for safer handling.
+Build the Next.js image, push to ACR, deploy to AKS with Helm, and use a private PostgreSQL Flexible Server reachable only from the cluster VNet (private endpoint).
+Use a UAMI attached to AKS for ACR pull permissions.
+Use tf-aks-storage (separate RG) to host Terraform backend.

 ---

 ## Architecture (short)
-- App: Next.js (TypeScript) → Docker image
+- App image → ACR
-- Registry: Azure Container Registry (ACR) — `tf-acr`
-- Cluster: AKS + VNet — `tf-aks`
+- AKS in VNet (tf-aks)
-- Database: PostgreSQL Flexible Server (public-access by default for demo) — `tf-postgres`
+- Private PostgreSQL Flexible Server with private endpoint & Private DNS (tf-postgres)
-- Storage: Dedicated Storage Account & container for tfstate and secrets in its own resource group — `tf-aks-storage`
-- Deployment: Helm chart at `charts/tuition-no-worry` (values.yaml controls image and dbMigration)
+- User-assigned managed identity for AKS (tf-iam) granted AcrPull on ACR
+- Storage account in separate RG for tfstate (tf-aks-storage)
+- Deployment via Helm: charts/tuition-no-worry
 ---

 ## Files / Terraform layout